 This fight was two days after my previous one against Sarah Brown from Australia, for the final of the AITMA Naikanomtom Championship Tournament in Ayutthaya.
 After winning that initial bout, I was told that I would face a Thai in the final.
 There were no Thai girls present at the weigh-in on the first day of the tournament.
 In fact, Sarah was the only girl there who was in my weight class, so to my knowledge, I didn’t have an opponent.
-I wasn’t confident that I would even have another fight, but was assured they were bringing in a Thai girl for me, so I waited.
+I wasn’t confident that I would even have another fight, but was assured they were bringing in a Thai girl for me.
+So, I waited.

 If I’m honest, I half wished that there was no fight for me.
 This was to be my fourth fight in just one month, and I was both mentally and physically exhausted from it all.
 My shins were so badly injured that I could barely kick, and I hadn’t been able to train much during that month.
 On top of that, I’d also been working my usual six days a week, so there was very little time for me to rest and recover.
 All in all, neither my mind nor my body were prepared for this fight.
 If I wasn’t stressed enough, I was asked to drop a further 3kgs just five days before the fight.
 Cutting weight was something I’d never really done before, and this added further stress to the process.
 I am usually determined to make the best of every situation, but I was finding it hard to be positive in this one.
-However, I persevered, and began cutting weight via the water method (which Sylvie Von Duuglas-Ittu describes in great detail here) and on the advice of my trainers, cut anything other than fruits and vegetables out of my diet.
+However, I persevered, and began cutting weight via the water method (which Sylvie Von Duuglas-Ittu describes in great detail) and on the advice of my trainers, cut anything other than fruits and vegetables out of my diet.
 Cutting weight without having an opponent seemed like a pointless virtue, but I did as I was told.

 Even on the day of the fight, we still had no idea who my opponent was.
 The fight schedule showed a blank name next to mine, where hers should have been.
-I prepared to fight, but wasn’t sure that I would be.
-As I was the opening bout, I arrived at the venue early to prepare, but even then, there was no sign of her.
+I prepared to fight, but wasn’t sure that I would.
+As I was the opening bout, I arrived at the venue early to prepare, but even then, there was no sign of anyone.
 It wasn’t until after I got my hands wrapped that I was told she had arrived.
 Still, I couldn’t see her.